-- Drive your own car
+- Drive your car

-So is the Miles app worth it or not?
-If yes, how to sign up for the miles app?
+So, is the Miles app worth it or not?
+If yes, how do you sign up for the miles app?
 We’ve compiled all the information you need below.

-How the Miles App Works?
+How Does the Miles App work

 This app fills the gap and rewards people for using various mobility methods besides flying.
 Not only can consumers earn rewards for moving and traveling, but they can also further redeem those rewards for the same mode of transportation.

-What’s more, there are many other options on the Miles app that allow you to redeem your points.
+Moreover, many other options on the Miles app allow you to redeem your points.
 You don’t always have to use them for free transportation.
 I know what you’re thinking.
 What’s in it for them?

-Well, they track every move you make to get ample information about public movements and traffic behaviors.
+They track every move you make to get ample information about public movements and traffic behaviors.
 After that, they sell valuable information for revenue.

 They also derive tailor-made predictions for every person using their app and give them deals and offers accordingly.
 This way, they help increase sales for their partner brands and earn a profit.

-How to Sign-Up for the Miles App?
+How to Sign Up for the Miles App

-After you’re signed in, you will get access to your personal dashboard where you can check your earnings and reward opportunities.
+After you’re signed in, you will get access to your dashboard, where you can check your earnings and reward opportunities.
 Mainly, you must keep the Miles app running in the background so it can easily track your movements using your mobile GPS.

 Miles App Points

 You can even get this amount as a discount on your bill the next time you visit the store.
 You get one point for each mile you travel by air or car.
-But, here’s the interesting part: if you travel by carpool or ride-share, each mile you travel will be worth two miles on the app.
+But here’s the interesting part: if you travel by carpool or ride-share, each mile you travel will be worth two miles on the app.

 Walking is the most profitable activity for Miles app users.
 If you walk one mile, the app will record ten extra miles on your dashboard, which can ultimately increase your rewards.
 Besides retail discounts and travel deals, you can get prizes like free Coursera and Vudu credit trials.

 Oh yes, get ready for bonus points as well!
-The app awards extra miles to their customers during holidays.
-Also, if you complete your profile with your personal details, you will get extra miles on occasions such as your birthday or wedding anniversary.
+The app awards extra miles to its customers during holidays.
+Also, if you complete your profile with your details, you will go the extra mile on occasions such as your birthday or wedding anniversary.

 If you get a tier or status upgrade on the app, you’ll get bonus miles whenever you travel on your usual commute.
 I will discuss the different statuses and tiers later.

 Most importantly, the Miles app holds promotions and advertisements on social media.
 You can win amazing prizes and valuable promo codes if you look out for those and participate.
 That sounds amazing, right?

 Redeeming Points on the Miles App